oooocoooo1/phone2pc/README.md

 *   **⚡ Zero-Latency Connection**: Uses WebSocket for real-time bi-directional communication over local LAN.
 *   **📋 Clipboard Sync**: Copy text on your phone, paste on PC (and vice-versa) instantly.
 *   **📂 High-Speed File Transfer**:
-    *   Supports binary transfer protocol (v5.0+).
+    *   Supports binary transfer protocol.
     *   Smart flow control for stability on any network.
-    *   Resume support and batch transfer.
+    *   Batch transfer.
 *   **⌨️ Remote Input**: Type on your phone's keyboard and send text directly to your PC's active window.
-*   **🔧 User-Friendly**:
+*
-    *   PC App minimizes to taskbar/tray automatically (v5.2).
-    *   Android App supports background keep-alive and auto-reconnect.
-    *   Handshake protocol ensures reliable connection status.

 ### 🚀 Getting Started

 #### 1. Requirements